Living in Spain

 Capital Gains & Savings Tax

-Capital gains tax covers income from savings, investments, and asset disposals.
+Capital gains tax covers income from savings, investments and asset disposals.
 Taxation depends on personal circumstances and income type.

 Inheritance & Gift Tax

 Inheritance tax applies to Spanish assets regardless of residency.
 Allowances and rates vary by region and relationship to the deceased.
-Planning ahead can reduce liabilities.

 Wealth & Solidarity Tax